shawn-mcginty/naboris/README.md

 let serverConfig: Naboris.ServerConfig(userData) = Naboris.ServerConfig.create()
   |> setSessionGetter(sessionId => switch(sessionId) {
     | Some(id) =>
-      Lwt.bind(getUserDataById(id),
+      /* for the sake of this example we're not using ppx or infix */ /* lwt promises can be made much easier to read by using these */ Lwt.bind(getUserDataById(id),
         userData => {
           let session = Naboris.Session.create(id, userData);